AMWA-TV/bcp-008-01/docs/Overview.md

 |:--:|
 | _**Receiver synchronization**_ |

-### Synchronization status monitoring
+#### Synchronization status monitoring

 Synchronization status monitoring allows devices to expose the health of the receiver with regards to its time synchronization mechanisms.

 Devices specify:

+(*I think the text from the diagrams should be placed in these bullets (and expanded if necessary) as it feels more 'normative'*)
-* When the receiver is not using external synchronization (is a neutral state)
+* NotUsed - the receiver is not using external synchronization (is a neutral state)
-* When the receiver is baseband locked (is equivalent to a Healthy state)
+* BasebandLocked - the receiver is baseband locked (is equivalent to a Healthy state)
-* When the receiver is partially baseband locked (is equivalent to a PartiallyHealthy state)
+* BasebandPartiallyLocked - the receiver is partially baseband locked (is equivalent to a PartiallyHealthy state)
-* When the receiver is network locked (is equivalent to a Healthy state)
+* NetworkLocked - the receiver is network locked (is equivalent to a Healthy state)
-* When the receiver is partially network locked (is equivalent to a PartiallyHealthy state)
+* NetworkPartiallyLocked - the receiver is partially network locked (is equivalent to a PartiallyHealthy state)
-* When the receiver is not locked (is equivalent to an Unhealthy state)
+* NotLocked - the receiver is not locked to any timing source (is equivalent to an Unhealthy state)

 The synchronization status message is an optional nullable property where devices can offer the reason and further details as to why the current status value was chosen.

-### Grandmaster change
+#### Grandmaster change

 When devices are configured to use network synchronization they MUST publish the grandmaster clock id currently being used and update the property whenever it changes.
 For devices which are not using network synchronization this property MUST be set to `null`.

-## Receiver stream validation
+### Receiver stream validation

-The technical model describing the monitoring requirements for a receiver is [NcReceiverMonitor](https://specs.amwa.tv/nmos-control-feature-sets/branches/publish-status-reporting/monitoring/#ncreceivermonitor).
-This includes the following specific items which cover the stream validation domain:
+The stream validation domain statuses of [NcReceiverMonitor](https://specs.amwa.tv/nmos-control-feature-sets/branches/publish-status-reporting/monitoring/#ncreceivermonitor) are as follows:

 * Properties
   * streamStatus